amartyasinha/Heart-Disease/README.md

 The dataset was then split into training and testing sets, with a test size of 0.2 and a random state of 42.
 Three machine learning algorithms were applied to the dataset:

+1. Logistic Regression
+2. Decision Tree
+3. K-Nearest Neighbors (KNN)

+## Results

+Here is the Accuracy Results for these machine learning algorithms:

 1. Logistic Regression:
    - Accuracy: 0.867